Updated: Sep 26, 2022

 Federal health regulations require a bus driver to have a valid medical certificate indicating that they are fit to operate a vehicle transporting passengers, as well as to submit to regular drug and alcohol testing.
 If a bus company violates these regulations and innocent people are injured, the injured can bring a lawsuit against the bus company.

-Laws governing bus maintenance: There are also state and federal regulations governing vehicle maintenance, inspections, and other issues that may be relevant when making a lawsuit.
+Laws governing bus maintenance: There are also state and federal regulations governing vehicle maintenance, inspections, and other issues that may be relevant when filing a Bus Accident Lawsuit in California.
 In certain situations, one company might be using leased equipment from another, and the vehicle's maintenance may have been delegated to subcontractors.

 If there are any accidents, dial 911.

 Call the cops.
 Police officers can be called to an accident scene in certain places.
 They can take into account factors such as the accident's severity and location (some police authorities will not come to the scene if the accident is on private property).
 However, you should make an effort to contact the authorities.
 If the accident is a hit-and-run, you should be mindful that most laws require you to notify the police within a certain time frame.

 Obtain all drivers' names, addresses, phone numbers, and driver's license numbers.

 Obtain the license plate(s) and VIN (vehicle identification number) of the vehicle.
 To make sure the information is right, ask to see your driver's license and vehicle registration.